-Supreme Court Sends Transgender Teen Gavin Grimm's Bathroom Case Back to Lower Court
+Supreme Court Sends Transgender Teen's Bathroom Case Back to a Lower Court

-(WASHINGTON) — The Supreme Court is handing a transgender teen's case back to a lower court without reaching a decision.
+(WASHINGTON) — The Supreme Court is returning a transgender teen's case to a lower court without reaching a decision.

 The justices said Monday they have opted not to decide whether federal anti-discrimination law gives high school senior Gavin Grimm the right to use the boys' bathroom in his Virginia school.